Scattering for non-radial 3D NLS with combined nonlinearities: the interaction Morawetz approach: Introduction

-Our result covers the case when the defocusing term is mass supercritical without any symmetry assumption.
-We follow the strategy developed in Dodson-Murphy \cite{DM-MRL} and our new key ingredient is a coercivity property for solutions belonging to $\Ac^+_\omega$ that we develop by a careful variational study of the functional $G$ that we believe it is of independent interest.
+In order to prove Theorem \ref{theo-scat}, we combine a scattering criterion jointly with interaction Morawetz estimates in the spirit of \cite{DM-MRL}, and our new key ingredient is a coercivity property established in Subsection \ref{subsec:coer} for solutions belonging to $\Ac^+_\omega$.
+Specifically, we provide here the new crucial bound \eqref{intro:loc-poho} on the Pohoazev functional for localized solutions, which enables us to build upon \cite{DM-MRL}.
+In order to get this property, we perform a careful variational study of the functional $G$ that we believe it is of independent interest.
 More precisely, we use the variational properties of the functional $G$, that appears in the virial-like estimates, to prove an interaction Morawetz estimate.
-We show that taken a suitable cut-off function $\chi_R(x)=\chi(\frac{x}{R})$ such that $\chi_R= 1$ when $|x|\leq (1-\eta)R$ with some $\eta>0$ small, the Pohozaev functional fulfils, for any $R$ sufficiently large,
+We show that taken a suitable cut-off function $\chi_R(x)=\chi(\frac{x}{R})$ such that $\chi_R= 1$ when $|x|\leq (1-\eta)R$ with some $\eta>0$ small, the Pohozaev functional fulfills, for any $R$ sufficiently large,

 for any space shift $z\in \R^3$, all time $t\in \R$, and some $\xi =\xi(t,z,R) \in \R^3$, where $u^\xi(t,x)$ stands for the modulated function $e^{ix\cdot \xi}u(t,x)$.
 Here $\delta>0$ is a constant independent of time and the translation vector.